buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 4. Configure GC using the front panel
 	* Note:The GC's battery died and it no longer stores this information.
 This can be fixed by replacing the battery.
 	* On the Boot Loader screen select 0 Run GC (Normal mode)
-	* Press the FUNC botton > select 6 GC Configuration > select 3 Transmission Parameter > choose Protocol Level 3 and Baud Rate (bps) 57600 > Apply
+	* Press the FUNC botton > 6 GC Configuration > 3 Transmission Parameter > choose Protocol Level 3 and Baud Rate (bps) 57600 > Apply
-	* Press the FUNC botton > select 7 Service/Maintenance > select 2 Installation (Piping) > under CAR1, set Heater Port to INJ1
+	* Press the FUNC botton > 7 Service/Maintenance > 2 Installation (Piping) > under CAR1, set Heater Port to INJ1
-	* Press the SET button > select LineConfig > set Injector and Detector to Line1
+	* Press the SET button > LineConfig > set Injector and Detector to Line1
+	* Press the FLOW button > Column Flow > set to 1.5 > Enter
 6. Turn on computer
 9. Start the __GCMS Real Time Analysis software__ on the computer
 	* Leave the password entry blank